sin5678/inav_cn_wiki/Fixed-wing-guide.md

     * Tune your PIDs if necessary.

 * For GPS features
-    * Test `NAV ALTHOLD` and se that it holds altitude.
+    * Test `NAV ALTHOLD` and see that it holds altitude.
     * Test `NAV ALTHOLD` and `NAV POSHOLD` combined
     * Test `RTH` flight mode
     * Test [failsafe](https://github.com/iNavFlight/inav/wiki/Failsafe)